IonathanG/archive_react-ecommerce/README.md

 - A shopping cart for checkout as well as a wishlist for further purchases (Redux Toolkit)
 - The possibility for each user to retrieve their shopping cart on any device (Firestore via user.uid)
 - Loads the pre existing cart onto Redux Toolkit via asynchronous-Thunk
+- Create, Read, Update, Delete items in the cart (CRUD)
 - The use of local storage for non signed in user to save their shopping cart on the current device
 - Each item added while being signed out to be automatically added to the existing or newly created account once logged in
 - A history of purchased items following the checkout